Easy Fish Tacos

 How to Make Fish Tacos

-There are three easy steps to making the fish tacos: prepare the fish, mix up the sauce, and prep the taco toppings.
-Here’s a quick overview of the recipe.
-You’ll find the full recipe with ingredient amounts and instructions below.
+There are three easy steps to making the fish tacos: prepare the fish, mix up the sauce, and prep the (simple) taco toppings.
+Fish tacos don’t get any easier than this!

 You’ll start by preparing the fish.
 Pat it dry with paper towels.
 Mix the seasonings together and sprinkle them over both sides of the fish.
 Gently pat the seasonings onto the fish to help them stick.